Chaudhry Aslam Khan

-Chaudhary Aslam Khan was a Pakistani police officer.
-From 2005 to 2014 Aslam arrested and killed terrorists, gangwar-criminals, target killers and extortionists belonging to MQM, TTP, BLA, TMP, LJ, LeT and SSP.
-On 9 January 2014, he was killed in a bomb blast carried out by Tehrik-i-Taliban Pakistan.
+Chaudhary Aslam Khan Swati was a Pakistani police officer.
+From 2005 to 2014 Aslam arrested and killed terrorists, gangwar-criminals, target killers and extortionists belonging to the Muhajir Qoumi MovementTehrik-i-Taliban Pakistan (TTP), Balochistan Liberation Army (BLA), TMP, Lashkar-e-Jhangvi (LJ), Lashkar-e-Taiba (LeT) and Sipah-e-Sahaba Pakistan (SSP).
+On 9 January 2014, he was killed in a bomb blast carried out by the TTP.

-Life
+Early life

-Aslam was born in Dhodial, Mansehra District, Hazara Division to a Pashtun family and moved to Karachi along with his father after completing his primary education.
+Aslam was born in 1963 to Advocate Akram Khan Swati in Village Council Arghushal of Union council Dhodial, Mansehra District, Hazara Division and moved to Karachi with his father after completing his primary education.
+He belonged to the Arghushal clan, a sub-clan of the Swati ethnic group.

-Career
+Police career

 Aslam joined the Sindh Police force in 1984 as an Assistant sub-inspector and served in several police stations across Karachi and in Balochistan due to provincial allocation.
 Aslam worked as an encounter specialist from 1992 to 1994 and 1996 to 1997.
-Chaudhry was suspended and came back to service in 2004 and received the task of eradicating target killers.
-Later he was ordered to lead the LTF (Lyari Task Force) and end the gangwar in Lyari Town.
+He was suspended then came back to service in 2004 and received the task of eradicating target killers.
+Later he was ordered to lead the LTF (Lyari Task Force) and end the gang war in Lyari Town.

 In 2010, Aslam was appointed as head of the Investigation Wing in the Criminal Investigation Department.

 Aslam won himself a reputation for his performance in the 2012 'Lyari grand operation' which once again aimed at clearing the area of criminals.

 2011 attack by Taliban

 In 2012, he escaped unhurt from a Taliban attack on his house in the Defence Phase VIII area of Karachi.
-The attack in which a suicide bomber detonated a truck bomb at his front gate, resulted in the death of eight people.
+The attack, in which a suicide bomber detonated a truck bomb at his front gate, resulted in the death of eight people.
 TTP claimed responsibility for the attack as retaliation for ongoing efforts against them, including the arrest and killing of many of the terrorist organisation's members.
-At that time, a defiant Aslam, whose home was half blown away by the blast, said he knew he was the target but it would not deter him from fighting against extremists and that he would bury them in the same ground.
+At that time Aslam, whose home was half blown away by the blast, defiantly said he knew he was the target but it would not deter him from fighting against extremists and that he would bury them in the same ground.